eberban/eberban/books/tour/src/dictionary_conventions.md

 This allows to be vague by default, which can be made more precise by adding more words.

+> For simplicity translations will be written with singular unless it is
+> important to make the distinction.

 ## Map arguments and context

 Another kind of data structure used in eberban is a __map__ or __dictionary__,